Natural Disaster: Animal Preparation and Response

 Winter Storms

 Winter storms and cold weather can impact animal health as well as human health.
 Winter storms can be stressful to livestock.
 Wind chills and prolonged cold increases their need for shelter, food and water.
-Prepare now to protect your livestock and pets during winter storms.
+Below please find resources that will help you prepare for winter storm events and guide you through the recovery process.